wedeling/EasySurrogate/tutorials/deep_active_subspaces/DAS_tutorial.md

 Hence, we have a relative error of about 1.2% on the training data, and about 3.3% error on the test set.
 Note that in order to use the code snippet above `test_frac` has to be set to a value > 0.0.
 You will not obtain the exact same results, due to the random initialization of the network weights, and the stochastic gradient descent employed by the back-propagation algorithm.
 Finding a suitable value for `d`, as well as for `n_layers`, `n_neurons` etc, is a matter of hyperparameter tuning. e.g. via a simple grid search.
 This is one of the downsides of machine-learning based forward uncertainty propagation methods, in addition to their lack of interpretability and high number of tunable weights.
 That said, these methods are not subject to the curse of dimensionality, which do affect the Stochastic Collocation and Polynomial Chaos surrogate models of EasyVVUQ.
 To scale these methods to higher input dimension, specialized dimension-adaptive algorithms have to be employed (also available in EasyVVUQ, see e.g. [4]).
 These are sequential in nature, meaning that the sampling plan is not generated in one shot.
 In addition, these methods only postpone the curse of dimensionality, whereas a neural network has no trouble dealing with an input of e.g. 100 dimensions.
 The amount of training data required to obtain a suitable machine-learning based surrogate model will depend upon the specific application, and might very well be high.
 In short, the best surrogate modelling technique will be application depedent.
 For high-dimensional input spaces, surrogate models as described here could prove to be a valid option.

-As a final note, let us highlight a experimental sensitivity measure, extracted from the DAS surrogate.
-EasyVVUQ provides global variance based sensitivity measure, i.e. the Sobol indices.
+As a final note, let us highlight an experimental sensitivity measure, extracted from the DAS surrogate.
+EasyVVUQ provides global variance-based sensitivity measures, i.e. the Sobol indices.
 Somewhat related to this are global derivative-based sensitivity measures [5].
 Consider for instance the following integral:

 ![equation](https://latex.codecogs.com/gif.latex?V_i%20%3D%20%5Cint%20%5Cleft%28%5Cfrac%7B%5Cpartial%20%5ClVert%20f%28%7B%5Cbf%20x%7D%29%29%5CrVert_2%5E2%7D%7B%5Cpartial%20x_i%7D%5Cright%29%5E2p%28%7B%5Cbf%20x%7D%29d%7B%5Cbf%20x%7D%2C%20%5Cquad%5Cquad%20i%3D1%2C%5Ccdots%2C%20D)

-Local sensivity measure are based on the derivative at a certain point.
+Local sensivity measures are based on the derivative at a certain point.
 The integral above integrates a derivative over the domain of the joint input pdf, making it a global method.
 The derivative of the (L2 norm of) the output can be quickly computed analytically using back propagation.
 As such, we can approximate the integral above using a brute-force Monte Carlo approach.
 The following code achieves this:

 ```python
 # create DAS analysis object